Programs at Harris

 Pairing with UT Students, CIS has formed multiple mentor programs, including Reading Buddies, SPORTS, and Girl Scouts.
 CIS pushes into classrooms to provide SEL care, as well as, intervention pull outs with small groups of students to work on emotional support, self management, and other areas or self care that students need support in.
 Learn more about CIS here.

-To apply for VIDA clinic therapy, reach our to our counselor, Daniela Garcia.
+To apply for Gramercy clinic for your child, reach out to our counselor, Daniela Garcia.

 Literacy First tutors assist us with our students in primary-3rd grade.
 The tutors work one-to-one with students for 20-30 minutes daily, using research-based curriculum to develop our foundational reading skills– phonological awareness, letter knowledge, phonics and oral reading fluency.